English

 Year 8

-At the start of Year 8 our focus is short fiction as a distinct literary form, looking at classic narratives from Dickins, Maupassant, Perkins Gillman, Katherine Mansfield and Kate Chopin.
+At the start of Year 8 our focus is short fiction as a distinct literary form, looking at classic narratives from Maupassant and Kate Chopin.
 The idea of the twist, foreshadowing and the immediacy of the form are all untangled, so students can identify patterns and tropes, writing about meaning and producing their own re-creative versions of classic tales.

 Our fourth unit takes us to The Globe with Romeo and Juliet.
 We take a comprehensive look at Shakespearian tragedy, how it works, why it is important, the roots in Greek tragedy where concepts sound like diseases (A case of anagnorisis anyone?) and a detailed study of key scenes and characters throughout Shakespeare’s classic romantic tragedy.

-Finally, students look outwards, away from Nailsea and the North Somerset landscape to take in different identities, exploring the tensions between place and self, written in the words of Thomas Hardy, Grace Nichols, Ted Kooser and other poets.
+Finally, students look outwards, away from Nailsea and the North Somerset landscape to take in different identities, exploring the tensions between place and self, written in the words of Thomas Hardy, Grace Nichols, Ted Kooser and Imtiaz Dharker.
 Students think about and articulate what ‘here’ means, juxtaposing it with a notional ‘elsewhere’ and explore the importance of place to human existence.

 Year 9

 Next we move on to study modern short stories.
 The routes through to GCSE become steadily clearer throughout Year 9 – it is a crucial bridge to higher study.
-Much of this unit prefigures the paper 1 content of the GCSE where students study a short story.
-We up the challenge, bringing in Isabel Allende, Graham Greene, Zadie Smith, Mildred Taylor and Alex Wheatle.
-The aim is two-fold; enjoyment and joy in rich, luminous prose, and an expanding toolkit with which to deconstruct meaning – all of this as a launching pad for our own creative writing.
+Much of this unit prefigures the English Language Paper 1 content of the GCSE where students study a short story.
+We up the challenge, bringing in Isabel Allende, Franz Kafka, Ray Bradbury and Mildred D Taylor.
+The aim is two-fold: enjoyment and joy in rich, luminous prose; and an expanding toolkit with which to deconstruct meaning – all of this as a launching pad for our own creative writing.

 Our final unit at KS3 is an exploration of modern tragedy.
 The change is a gradual one, but students by now are building up their grasp of how whole texts work, the way themes and ideas twist throughout like a double helix.
 We extract this DNA and write about it, identifying intention and meaning, adding our thoughts as we begin to develop a personal response.
 A View from the Bridge by Arthur Miller makes this process a joy; a devastating character study of ‘the little man’ railing against external forces, of love, family and despair.